A note on the ambipolar diffusion in superfluid neutron stars: Abstract

 \section{Abstract}

 We address the problem of magnetic field dissipation in the neutron star cores, focusing on the role of neutron superfluidity.
-We show that in the superfluid matter composed of neutrons, protons, and electrons, magnetic field dissipates exclusively due to Ohmic losses and non-equilibrium beta-processes, while an admixture of muons restores (to some extent) the role of particle relative motion for the field dissipation.
+Contrary to the results in the literature, we show that in the finite-temperature superfluid matter composed of neutrons, protons, and electrons, magnetic field dissipates exclusively due to Ohmic losses and non-equilibrium beta-processes, and only an admixture of muons restores (to some extent) the role of particle relative motion for the field dissipation.
+The reason for this discrepancy is discussed.